jakenguyen0118/angry-birds/readme.md

 ## 🚀 Completion looks like:

 - Parts 1-4;
-- Any errors have been recorded in `errors.md`†
+- Any errors have been recorded in `errors.md`

 ## 🚀 Homework Submission:

-Homework is due by **11:00 Monday, April 16th**!
+Homework is due by **11:00pm TONIGHT**!
 Remember to work with each other and go to TAs when you need it.

-Completion, comfort, wins, losses, questions... you know the drill.
+Submission must include completion, comfort, wins, losses, questions... you know the drill.

 Remember to include a link to your **repo**.